Subject Teachers

 Introduction

-The Humanities faculty delivers five subjects in total, including history and geography in key stage 3, history, geography and business in key stage 4, and psychology, sociology, history, geography and business in key stage 5.
+We collectively deliver six subjects in total, including history and geography in key stage 3; history, geography, sociology and business in key stage 4, and psychology, sociology, history, politics, geography and business in key stage 5.

-The mission of the faculty is to nurture an understanding of the relationships between humans and their environment, from global to local scales and in historical as well as current settings.
-We aim to support students to become solution focused, considerate people with empathy for other views and situations, and a desire to be active citizens in a sustainable, caring society.
+Our mission is to nurture an understanding of the relationships between humans and their environment, from global to local scales and in historical as well as current settings.
+We aim to support students to become solution focused, considerate people with empathy for other views and situations, and a desire to be active citizens in a sustainable, caring society

 In Geography, students investigate physical topics such as tectonic processes, weather and climate, and geology.
 They also learn about human issues related to population and settlement, development, globalisation and tourism.